Photo: Brett Monroe Garner

 Nasty surprises

-When something new is introduced into the environment, there can often be nasty surprises – think of CFCS (Chlorofluorocarbons) damaging the ozone layer.
+When something new is introduced into the environment, there can often be nasty surprises – think of CFCs (chlorofluorocarbons) damaging the ozone layer.
 Should the world expect nasty surprises if SRM is deployed?

 SRM would certainly add new uncertainties, but it would also reduce others.
-By helping to prevent the planet from warming so much, SRM could keep the climate from moving further into uncharted territory, reducing the risk of triggering so-called “tipping points” like the loss of the tropical corals or ice sheets.
+By helping to prevent the planet from warming so much, SRM could keep the climate from moving further into uncharted territory, reducing the risk of triggering “tipping points” like the loss of the tropical corals or ice sheets.

 Towards a risk-risk analysis of SRM